postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 <img alt="Copy link to workspace" src="https://assets.postman.com/postman-docs/copy-workspace-link-v9.jpg" width="500px"/>

-> When you share a workspace with Postman users who aren't workspace members, its visibility must be public.
+> When you share a workspace with Postman users who aren't team members, its visibility must be public.
 If the workspace is restricted to a team or is a private or personal workspace, users who don't have access won't be able to open the workspace.

 ## Managing a public workspace